Showing posts with label 1988. Show all posts

 Ransacking another dungeon

-I seem to have a peculiar knack for finding obscure ST games unknown to most.
-Some of which I have already featured here, like Dungeon, Minefield, Mole Mayhem, and Blob Race.
-It's this silliness that I love about the Atari ST because, no matter how much time passes, this computer amazes me.
+I have a peculiar knack for finding obscure games unknown to most.
+Some of which I have featured here, like Dungeon, Minefield, Mole Mayhem, and Blob Race.
+It's this silliness that I love about the Atari ST because, no matter how much time passes, the ST amazes me.
 Which is why I'm typing my drivel nobody reads.

-Continuing this tradition, here we have an RPG crawler called Dungeon Adventure.
-Such an original title, I'm sure you'll agree?
-It was released in 1988 by John Kinkead of Aces High Software but I couldn't find much information online.
+So, here we have an RPG crawler called Dungeon Adventure.
+Such an original title, I'm sure you'll agree.
+It was released in 1988 by John Kinkead of Aces High Software, but I couldn't find much information online.
 So, let's assume we're a plucky adventurer who loves exploring dark places for treasure?
 Works for me.

 Oh no, a goblin!
 There is only one option - let's kill him!!

-Lights are beginning to dim and I then accidentally triggered a teleporter.
+The lights are beginning to dim, and I then accidentally triggered a teleporter.

 First things first

 Create a character using the automated stats roll and name him/her wisely.
-Or not.
 There are six races - Human, Elf, Dwarf, Gnome, Hobbit, or 'other' and each needs to be assigned a class - fighter, mage, ranger, thief, cleric, and healer.
 Now clothe, arm, and stock your pockets with food and torches before heading out to one of the five dungeons.
-Each is tricky but can reward careful explorers with treasure, magic, food, and more (the more part is lots of ghoulish battles).
+All are tricky but can reward careful explorers with treasure, magic, food, and more!

-It's now that I should advise a few pointers.
+Want a few pointers?
 One, roll well.
 Two, don't waste cash on items that you think are the best (weapons or armour).
 Three, you easily get hungry.
-Four, it's dark down there and torches burn out very quickly.
+Four, it's dark down there, and torches burn out quickly.

-Once inside your first dungeon, you shall soon discover that it's filled with many traps and scary monsters at each turn.
-Use the cursor keys to control our plucky (foolish) adventurer and whenever he encounters a beast, the computer takes over with a new set of options - [A]attack, [C]cast a spell, [R]run away or attempt to [T]talk.
+Once inside the dungeon, you shall discover that it's filled with traps and scary monsters at each turn.
+Use the cursor keys to control our plucky adventurer, and whenever he encounters a beast, the computer takes over with a new set of options - [A]attack, [C]cast a spell, [R]run away or attempt to [T]talk.
 Once the battle is over, assuming you're still alive, then you can carry on exploring in fear of what might happen next.
-Which won't be long!

-There are quite a few keys used, similar to Apshai.
-The save game option is of high importance which, I discovered the hard way (as usual) but there are other keys used to heal, cast spells, eat food and much more:
+There are a few keys used, similar to Apshai.
+The save game option is of high importance, which I discovered the hard way (as usual), but there are other keys used to heal, cast spells, eat food and more:

 • Stats - The 'Y' key displays your man's attributes along with the number of potions, spells, etc.

-• Light - It gets dark in the dungeon real quick so tap the 'U' key to use a torch.
+• Light - It gets dark in the dungeon quickly, so tap the 'U' key to use a torch.

 • Items - When you stumble upon something, the 'G' key gets it and adds it to your inventory.